adopted-ember-addons/ember-data-factory-guy/README.md

   // the company async relationship has a company AND link to fetch it again
   // when you reload that relationship user.get('company.content') // => company
   user.belongsTo('company').reload() // would use that link "/users/1/company" to reload company

+  // you can also set traits with your build/buildList/make/makeList options user = make('user', {links: {properties: '/users/1/properties'}});
 ```

 ### Extending Other Definitions